The Attention Economy

 In the Sprawl of 2184, the last scarce resource is not water, not energy, not even consciousness bandwidth.
 It is the thing that consciousness does when it has somewhere to point: attention.
-Attention cannot be synthesized.
 AI generates infinite content — infinite music, infinite writing, infinite visual art, infinite news, infinite arguments, infinite comfort, infinite noise.
 What AI cannot generate is the biological act of a human mind directing its focus toward something and sustaining that focus long enough for the something to matter.
 Processing is cheap.
 Noticing is expensive.
 Caring is priceless.

 Attentional Callusing

-The Tithe
+The Tithe Hours

 The Attention Economy has no single physical location — it exists as the perceptual layer overlaid on everything.
 But its presence is felt: the slight cognitive pressure of content assessment, the faint golden tinge at the edge of vision during Tithe blocks, the specific fatigue of processing 847,000 stimuli that you didn't ask for.